KPIs & Operating Metrics(New)

 Capital One Financial (COF) Long-Term Investments (2016 - 2017)

-Capital One Financial (COF) has disclosed Long-Term Investments for 9 consecutive years, with $57.0 million as the latest value for Q2 2017.
+Capital One Financial has reported Long-Term Investments over the past 9 years, most recently at $57.0 million for Q2 2017.

 • Quarterly Long-Term Investments rose 90.0% to $57.0 million in Q2 2017 from the year-ago period, while the trailing twelve-month figure was $57.0 million through Jun 2017, up 90.0% year-over-year, with the annual reading at $8.0 million for FY2013, 96.08% down from the prior year.